stud131/docs-monaca/content/products_guide/backend/new_backend/_index.en.md

 development on the client part.

 {{<note>}}
-    Monaca Backend plugin is not included in both Monaca Debugger (store-version) and custom Monaca Debugger.
+    Monaca Backend plugin is not included in both Monaca Debugger (store-version) and custom Monaca Debugger (build from a project).
 Therefore, please build (debug build) your app and install on your device in order to test Monaca Backend operations.
 {{</note>}}

 - [Getting Started](getting_started)